 Addiction is a chronic brain disease.

-Get the facts about how addiction affects our bodies, our brains, and our behavior.
+Get the facts about how addiction affects our bodies, our brains, and our behavior, while learning about the biological and psychological factors that often drive addiction.

 What is addiction?